 Skip to contents

-This vignette presents three examples that show how the multiple-membership multilevel model (MMMM) can be applied to network, spatial, and aggregation problems: peer influence in a friendship network, neighbourhood effects on home values, and how coalition parties shape government survival.
+This vignette presents seven examples that show how the multiple-membership multilevel model (MMMM) can be applied to network, spatial, and aggregation problems.
+The first three cover the additive micro-macro link: peer influence in a friendship network, neighbourhood effects on home values, and how coalition parties shape government survival.
+The last four continue the coalition example to showcase aggregation beyond the weighted mean: distributional features (fn("var")), estimating the aggregation function itself (fn("smax", kappa = est())), cross-level interactions through named blocks, and heterogeneous member effects (re(1 + x)).

 1. All friends, or just your best friend? (network regression)